Background

 • establish a procedure for recording exposures, whether confirmed or suspected

-• establish a procedure for reviewing incidents which resulted in exposure, to prevent a similar reoccurrence
+• establish a procedure for reviewing incidents that resulted in exposure, to prevent a similar reoccurrence

 • consult with their joint health and safety committee or health and safety representative in the development of these procedures